 Awesome as the Iron Man films are, the next-gen adaptations of them are shockingly bad.
 The first game was riddled with poor controls, horrendous graphics, bugs that could force you to restart, bad hit detection, and placed you on maps where there was literally nowhere you weren't under constant fire from respawning enemies, even though Death Is a Slap on the Wrist.
 The second game cleaned things up somewhat and threw in War Machine as second player, but it wasn't much better than mediocre.
 How did they take a game where you fly through the air in an invincible power suit at the speed of sound while blasting terrorists with missiles from ten thousand feet and make it bad???

-Spider-Man 3: Graphics were bad and collision detection was about non-existent, so you got to watch cookie-cutter cutouts of citizens walk through ambulances.
+Spider-Man 3: Graphics were bad (well, for the time they were) and collision detection was about non-existent, so you got to watch cookie-cutter cutouts of citizens walk through ambulances.
 Audio was unbearable, as Spider-Man had many catchphrases but repeated them nonstop, and they weren't even that funny.
 Citizens also sometimes switched voices when you interacted with them.
 Story was broken to little bits and the game was artificially lengthened with a billion terrible side-quests and various missions (though the one to "Retrieve the Delicious Fruit Pies" was an amusing Call Back to the Hostess cake ads).
 If anything, it also owes its mediocrity to Sequelitis, as the other Spider-Man games before and after are genuinely good.

 Also, it features Kari Wahlgren as Mary Jane Watson.
 This should be good right?
 Wrong.
 SWING HIGHER!SWING HIGHER!